 The Table Pointer (TBLPTR) register addresses a byte within the program memory.
 The TBLPTR comprises three SFR registers: Table Pointer Upper Byte, Table Pointer High Byte and Table Pointer Low Byte (TBLPTRU:TBLPTRH:TBLPTRL).
 These three registers join to form a 22-bit wide pointer.
 The low-order 21 bits allow the device to address up to 2 Mbytes of program memory space.
-The 22nd bit allows access to the Device ID, the User ID and the Configuration bits.
+The 22nd bit allows access to the device ID, the user ID and the Configuration bits.

-The Table Pointer register, TBLPTR, is used by the \mathtt{TBLRD} and \mathtt{TBLWT} instructions.
+The Table Pointer register, TBLPTR, is used by the TBLRD and TBLWT instructions.
 These instructions can update the TBLPTR in one of four ways based on the table operation.

-Table 7-1 displays these operations.
-On the TBLPTRT, these operations only affect the low-order 21 bits.
+Table 7-1 provides these operations.
+These operations on the TBLPTR only affect the low-order 21 bits.